ozlop/udacity-full-stack-nanodegree/project1/README.md

 be accessible within the VM in the `/vagrant` directory.

-Log into the VM and change into the `/vagrant` directory to load the database information into the existing PostgresQL instance (this was installed on the VM during initialization)
+Log into the VM and change into the `/vagrant` directory to load the database information into the existing PostgreSQL instance (this was installed on the VM during initialization)
 ```
 # Host Shell